Skip to main content

 Create an Aerospike Cluster on Kubernetes with non-root user

-To use the Operator to deploy a non-root Aerospike cluster, create an Aerospike custom resource (CR) file which describes the cluster (including its number of nodes, the Aerospike configuration, system resources, etc.).
-Then use kubectl to apply that configuration file to your Kubernetes cluster(s).
+To deploy an Aerospike cluster with AKO, create an Aerospike custom resource (CR) file with the cluster parameters such as the number of nodes, Aerospike configuration, and system resources.
+Use kubectl to apply that configuration file to your Kubernetes cluster(s).

 Requirementsโ€‹